 - Be provided with access to relevant hard and soft copy data including funding applications

-- Consult with members from the Health and Wellbeing team, the Manager, the H&W subcommittee, identified members from the HSE and the SDCC
+- Consult with members from the C&F team, the manager, the C&F subcommittee and service users

-- Provide interim (written and verbal) reports and keep regular contact with the H&W manager.
+- Provide interim (written and verbal) reports and keep regular contact with the C&F manager.

 The Tender Process